hasnainroopawalla/Image-Captioning-Scene-Descriptor/README.md

 # Test Results (Flutter App):

-The Caption Model is deployed as a REST API locally on my laptop and the Flutter Aplication fetches data using it
+The Caption Model is deployed as a REST API locally on my laptop and the Flutter Application fetches data using it

 Dog on Beach: